 Different types of sources (e.g. books, e-books, articles, news papers, Youtube clips etc etc) are cited in different ways.
 You find more information about reference practices in Arcada’s Writing Guide.
 The appendix 1 shows examples on how to refer to different types of sources.

-There are many different citation styles and formats such as APA, CBE, Chicago, Harvard, Vancouver etc. At Arcada the Harvard format is used (also called the author-year system).
+There are many different citation styles and formats such as APA, CBE, Chicago, Harvard, Vancouver etc. At Arcada the Harvard format is recommended (also called the author-year system).
 The purpose with each style is to show what and who's ideas is presented and also give the reader a chance to find the source.
 Learn to indicate references accurately, carefully and logically from the start of your studies.

 This example pictures how to refer to a book and to an article: